 “May we hope that when we are all dead and gone, leaders will arise who have been personally experienced in the hard, practical work, the difficulties and the joys of organizing nursing reforms, and who will lead far beyond anything we have done.”

-The media and us
+2.5 The media and us

 The media is often recognized as the fourth estate (unofficially) of government.
 We will need to use the media to our advantage not to highlight internal wrangles.
 The media often find health matters expose quite newsworthy, the perception seems to be that the media’s agenda is to make us “look bad”.
-Failures in the health care system do unfortunately impact more upon community attitudes towards HRH than all the examples of success.
+Failures in the health care system do unfortunately impact more upon community attitudes towards HRH performance than all the examples of success.

-The last time the media had a field day seeking counter sentiments from each union faction.
+The last time the media had a field day seeking counter sentiments from each nurses’ union faction.
 Different factions fought each other in public and more fiercely on social media platforms.
 As usual, they disagreed on virtually everything.
-On 27th July 2017 in a meeting with the Council of Governors (CoG), the factions were requested to leave the venue and agree between themselves first.
+On 27th July 2017 in a meeting with the Council of Governors (CoG), the nurses’ union factions were requested to leave the venue and agree between themselves first.
 We can ill afford that now.

-Problems and solutions
+3.0 Problems and solutions

 We will need to define problems from solutions and vice versa (Hummelbrunner, 2011) Systems theory and Systems thinking.
 Problems are: situations regarded by someone as undesired, which need and can be changed (at least in principle).
 But we too can construct problems that become the systems’ problems.
 You can think of a few examples.

 What is considered problematic for one actor might be meaningless or even considered a solution by others.
 Indeed some sections of HRH have reaped massively from divide and rule tactics in equal measures.
-Prof Atwoli PhD, recently wrote in Nation, on 16th February 2019 that ‘labour relations in health sector were a disaster’.
+Prof Atwoli PhD, wrote in Nation, on 16th February 2019 that ‘labour relations in health sector were a disaster’.

 Therefore we are talking about a problematic situation that has often led to specific patterns where not only systems are creating problems, but problems are also creating systems.
 For example, we now have a system called HRH crisis in Kenya.
-It follows a certain predictable pattern.

-We have come full circle in the politics of health and politics in health.
-The problematic system needs to be identified.
-“Everything changes unless someone/-thing ensures that things remain as they are”.
+But the problematic system needs to be identified.
+“Everything changes unless someone/-thing ensures that things remain as they are”, Hummelbrunner (2011).
 It would be important to learn how problems are maintained, who and what contributes to ‘stabilise’ the situation as it is?
 Are there actions which take place but should not happen?
 Are there actions which do not take place but would be needed?

-But at this stage, it is also important to analyze the state of affairs we have (here and now, Kenya of February 2019).
+But at this stage, it is also important to analyze the state of affairs we have (here and now, the Kenya 2019).
 We will need to make a distinction between problems and difficulties.
 Difficulties are undesired states, which can either be solved by simple corrective actions or have to be lived with because no solution is known.
 Let us not be hesitant to think of a lofty dream – What is the good in the bad, what would happen if the problem disappears?